 Offered through the acclaimed Worden School of Social Service at Our Lady of the Lake University (OLLU), the online Master of Social Work will prepare you to change the lives of children and families in need.
-Through this program, you'll build the foundation for your career in social service leadership and advanced direct practice.
+Through this full-time program, you'll build the foundation for your career in social service leadership and advanced direct practice.

 Whether you're already working in the field or you have the desire to join it, OLLU's online MSW can help you achieve your goals of helping society and fighting for justice.

 - CSWE-Accredited Program.
 You'll meet employers' education qualifications to treat clients.

 - Advanced Standing Program.
 Those with a social work degree and experience can take fewer credit hours and graduate in just under two years, saving time and money.

 - Foundation Program.
 No previous social work background is required to earn your Master of Social Work (MSW) and start working in this rewarding field.

 - Relevant Focus.
 We're one of only three universities nationwide to directly address the urgent needs of the Hispanic population, one of the fastest-growing communities in the U.S.